robsontenorio/lighthouse-dashboard/README.md

      * This package auto-register TracingServiceProvider from "nuwave/lighthouse".
      * This is a required feature to make this package working.
      *
-     * But if you do not want including tracing output on server response just set it to `true`.
+     * If you want including tracing output on server response just set it to `false`.
      *
      */
-    'silent_tracing' => false
+    'silent_tracing' => true
 ];
 ```
 </details>